tidyverse/purrr/revdep/problems.md

       ‘igraph’ ‘partykit’ ‘treemap’ ‘V8’
     ```

-# DataPackageR
+# dbparser

-Version: 0.15.4
+Version: 1.0.0

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘devtools’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    Namespaces in Imports field not imported from:
+      ‘dplyr’ ‘ggplot2’
+      All declared Imports should be used.
     ```

 # DChIPRep

-Version: 1.10.0
+Version: 1.12.0

 ## In both